-‘Impossible Burger 2.0’: Fool Your Friends With The Meat-Free Burger That Tastes Just Like Beef
+‘Impossible Burger 2’: Fool Your Friends With The Meat-Free Burger That Tastes Just Like Beef

 “I still definitely knew it wasn’t real meat.
 Something about the texture and taste was still a dead giveaway that it was fake.”

-Listening to those who were vegetarian but missed the taste of the original animal product, Impossible Foods has been working hard on their burger and have just released the Impossible Burger 2.0.
+Listening to those who were vegetarian, but missed the taste of the original animal product, Impossible Foods has been working hard on their burger and have just released the Impossible Burger 2.0.

-According to Laura Kliman, a senior flavor scientist for Impossible Foods says “you can smell that meaty char right off the grill.”
+According to Laura Kliman, a senior flavor scientist for Impossible Foods, “you can smell that meaty char right off the grill.”

 “We are striving to get that total meat experience,” she added during an event promoting Impossible Foods’ latest vegetarian taste sensation.